-It is a simple, inexpensive and effective wealth transfer tool.
-It provides the advantage of replacing a lump sum death benefit with smaller, scheduled payments while providing savings of legal estate administration and probate fees.
+It’s a simple, inexpensive, and effective wealth-transfer tool.
+It gives the advantage of replacing a lump-sum death benefit with smaller, scheduled payments while offering savings of legal, estate administration, and probate fees.
 In addition, it can provide increased privacy1 and potential creditor protection.

-Unlike trusts, which can incur contract preparation costs and annual trustee and accounting fees, the Annuity Settlement Option has no fees or ongoing management requirements.
-It is a strategy that will appeal to most investors, regardless of whether the amount of the inheritance will be $50,000 or $1 million.
+Unlike trusts, which can incur contract preparation costs and annual trustee and accounting fees, the annuity settlement option has no fees or ongoing management requirements.
+It’s a strategy that’ll appeal to most investors, regardless of whether the amount of the inheritance will be $50,000 or $1 million.

-With the Annuity Settlement Option, you have complete control over the specific annuity terms.
-You can select an annuity that makes payments to your beneficiaries, following your death, for the rest of their lives or for a specific time period.
+With the annuity settlement option, you have complete control over the specific annuity terms.
+You can select an annuity that makes payments to your beneficiaries for the rest of their lives or for a specific time period following your death.

-Guarantee options can also be added to ensure a minimum amount is paid your beneficiaries.
-This helps avoid a problem with wills that specify an annuity be purchased, but are vague as to the type and terms, often leading to confusion or an undesired result.
+Guarantee options can also be added to make sure a minimum amount is paid to your beneficiaries.
+This helps avoid a problem with wills that specify an annuity be purchased but are vague as to the type and terms, often leading to confusion or an undesired result.

-If you decide to change the beneficiaries or the terms of the annuity, all you need to do is submit a new Annuity Settlement Option Form (NN1001E) at no cost – instead of having to pay a lawyer to amend or redraft your trust agreement.
+If you decide to change the beneficiaries or terms of the annuity, all you and your advisor need to do is submit a new beneficiary designation online or complete the Beneficiary Designation—Annuity Settlement Option form (log-in required) at no cost instead of having to pay a lawyer to amend or redraft your trust agreement.

 Which insurance contracts or policies qualify?

-Richard and Joan have $400,000 invested in a Manulife segregated fund contract, which they want to leave to their son, Scott, in the event of their deaths.
-But Richard and Joan are concerned about Scott’s ability to manage this money and prefer to have their proceeds, plus future interest, paid out to him over a period of time.
-After discussing the situation with their advisor, they select a 10-Year Term Certain Annuity Settlement Option on their Manulife segregated fund contract.
+Richard and Joan have $400,000 invested in a Manulife Investment Management segregated fund contract, which they want to leave to their son, Scott, in the event of their deaths.
+But Richard and Joan are concerned about Scott’s ability to manage this money and prefer to have the proceeds and future interest paid out to him over a period of time.
+After discussing the situation with their advisor, they select a 10-year term certain annuity settlement option on their segregated fund contract.
 Now, Richard and Joan have the comfort of knowing their estate will pass gradually to their son over a 10-year period after their deaths.

-- Ensures that younger beneficiaries, such as children or grandchildren, receive a controlled income stream, rather than a large lump sum amount
+- makes sure that younger beneficiaries, such as children or grandchildren, receive a controlled income stream rather than a large lump-sum amount

-- Provides parents with disabled children a comprehensive estate-planning tool
+- gives parents with disabled children a comprehensive estate-planning tool

 Minors and mentally infirm individuals

-The Annuity Settlement Option may also be effective for minor children or mentally infirm beneficiaries.
-However, instead of naming these people directly as a beneficiary, a trustee – such as a family member – should be named “in trust for” these individuals.
+The annuity settlement option may also be effective for minor children or for beneficiaries with an impairment in mental functions.
+However, instead of naming these people directly as a beneficiary, a trustee (such as a family member) should be named “in trust for” these individuals.

 The bottom line

 If you don’t want to risk transferring your assets in one large lump sum after your death, you should take the necessary steps now to protect your estate.
 For those who prefer a highly structured approach, a formal trust should be investigated.
-If you prefer a simpler approach, the Annuity Settlement Option from Manulife Investments may be just what you’re looking for.
+If you prefer a simpler approach, the annuity settlement option from Manulife Investment Management may be just what you’re looking for.

-1 In Saskatchewan, jointly held property and insurance policies with a named beneficiary are included on the application for probate despite the fact that these assets do not flow through the estate and are not subject to probate fees.
+1 In Saskatchewan, jointly held property and insurance policies with a named beneficiary are included on the application for probate despite the fact that these assets don’t flow through the estate and aren’t subject to probate fees.